Request Your Absentee Ballot NOW! Once you receive it - send it back by October 15, 2020.

 How to request your ballot

-- Fill out this request form.
+- Fill out, sign and date this request form.
 If you can’t print it out call the Chatham Board of Elections (919-545-8500) to request they mail you a form.

 - You will need your drivers license number, a NC special ID card number or the last 4 digits of your social security number to fill out the form.

-- Only the registered voter or their near relative or legal guardian may complete and sign the request form.
+- Anyone may help a voter with the form, but the registered voter or their near relative or legal guardian must complete and sign the request form.
 (A near relative is the voter’s spouse, brother, sister, parent, grandparent, child, grandchild, mother-in-law, father-in-law, daughter-in-law, son-in-law, stepparent or stepchild.)

-- The request form must be mailed or delivered in person and may not be faxed or emailed.
+- The request form may be mailed, delivered in person, faxed or emailed.
+(Chatham's fax machine is currently not working.)

 - Mail your request to the Chatham County Board of Elections, PO Box 111, Pittsboro, NC 27312.